divizn/cs-obsidian-notes/Year 2/CS2005/Modules/Operating Systems/Topics/Synchronisation.md

 - **Race condition**
 	- When several processes access and manipulate the same data concurrently and the outcome of the execution depends on the particular order in which the access takes place.
 	- We need to ensure that only one process at a time can be manipulating the variable `counter`
-	- Processes need to be synchronised.
+- Processes need to be synchronised